HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

-In this approximation, we will assume that scattering with the resonant isotope is dominated by potential scattering, and that the average energy lost in an elastic collision with :math:`r` is large compared to the width of the resonance.
-In this case, the resonance appears to be narrow with respect to the average energy loss of a neutron.
+In this approximation, we will assume that scattering with the resonant isotope is dominated by potential scattering, and that the average energy lost in an elastic collision with :math:`r` is large compared to the width of the resonances in :math:`r`.
+In this case, a resonance appears to be narrow with respect to the average energy loss of a neutron.
 With this, we can make similar approximations to the moderator, and treat scattering with the absorber material in the following manner:

 .. math::